squizuk/type_builder/README.md

 # Origin
-This has been forked from https://github.com/squizuk/type_builder See the discussion about this in roadmap - https://rm.squiz.net/matrix/610
+This has been forked from https://github.com/squizuk/type_builder
+See the discussion about this in roadmap - https://rm.squiz.net/matrix/610

 # Requirements
+* A working install of Squiz Matrix (only tested on 4.10.2)
+* PHP functions (available in Scientific Linux via the php-process RPM)
+	* posix_geteuid
+	* posix_getpwuid
-A working install of Squiz Matrix (only tested on 4.10.2) php-process (for posix_getpwuid and posix_geteuid) Knowledge of which user the webserver runs as (referred to as $WEB_USER in this document)
+* Knowledge of which user the webserver runs as (referred to as $WEB_USER in this document)

 # Installation
-Clone this package into your matrix packages directory Run the following commands as root (assumes you're in the matrix root directory):
-	php install/step_03.php $(pwd) --package=type_builder
-	php install/compile_locale.php $(pwd)
-	chown -R $WEB_USER packages/type_builder
+1. Clone this package into your matrix packages directory
+1. Run the following commands as root (assumes you're in the matrix root directory): php install/step_03.php $(pwd) --package=type_builder php install/compile_locale.php $(pwd) chown -R $WEB_USER packages/type_builder